BenHand/git_social/README.md

     Through the use of omniauth users can login through github and a profile is created to display their information.
 Includes stats on repo counts as well as creation date of github account.
-Through the use of the github api and octokit users repos and recent github activity will also be displayed.
+Through the use of the github api and octokit, users repos and recent github activity will also be displayed.
   - The Forum is open to all who are logged in.
 Create topics to chat about and within those topics create posts and comments.